aa3025/oracle_linux_8_hpc/README.md

 Deployment steps:

-1) install the master node (a.k.a. server, head node) using Oracle Linux 8 ISO (minimal install is OK), boot it, make sure the network is up (configure external LAN during installation of OL8 on master), proceed further from its terminal.Oracle Linux 8 dvd can be downloaded free of cherge from https://edelivery.oracle.com/osdc/faces/Home.jspx  (iso name V983280-01.iso)
+1) install the master node (a.k.a. server, head node) using Oracle Linux 8 ISO (minimal install is OK), boot it, make sure the network is up (configure external LAN during installation of OL8 on master), proceed further from its terminal.
+Oracle Linux 8 dvd can be downloaded free of charge from https://edelivery.oracle.com/osdc/faces/Home.jspx  (iso name V983280-01.iso)

 Do not add any users during initial installation of the head node (only root).
 You will add other users after deployment of the HPC (using ./scripts/newuser).